crabbo-rave/covid_visualizations-WIP/README.md

   * https://covidvisualizations.buggingthecode.repl.co

 (There is a really weird problem where F# won't appear in the language percentages.
-Don't know how to fix that)
+Don't know how to fix that.
+You can go look inside `FSharp-Scripts` to view the F# codes.)